 The more data your business amasses, the more challenging it becomes to understand it—Excel spreadsheets have been traded in for data platforms, analysts have become analytics engineers, and data visualizations have become absolutely vital for sharing insights across teams, management, customers, and clients.

 To keep up, businesses need data wrangling tools.
-Data visualizations for big data require tools that can handle more complex data, compute all that data, and quickly render visualizations in ways that are different from smaller datasets.
+Data visualizations for big data analytics require tools that can handle more complex data, compute all that data, and quickly render visualizations in ways that are different from smaller datasets.

 Additionally, as data grows there's greater risk of sprawl with traditional data visualization tools, meaning people either download sections of data to visualize or they opt for summaries of that data.
 In both cases, the power and value of massive amounts of data is lost.